ProtectoAi/Sharepoint-document-masking/README.md

 `Authentication`: The script uses Azure AD app credentials to obtain an access token for Microsoft Graph API.

-`File Listing & Download`: Lists all files in the specified OneDrive folder and downloads .docx files to a local directory.
+`File Listing & Download`: Lists all files in the specified Sharepoint folder and downloads .docx files to a local directory.

 `Paragraph Processing`: Loads each Word file and splits paragraphs into chunks if they exceed the word_limit.